On expansions for nonlinear systems, error estimates and convergence issues: Error estimates in time for nonlinear vector fields

 \subsubsection{Standard error estimate in time}

 The following estimate can be viewed as a refined version of classical time-focused estimates (see e.g.\ \cite[Proposition 4.3]{MR793239}).
 It bears a lot of similarity with \cite[Theorem 1.32]{driver2018truncated}, but is both easier to state and to prove in our flat setting since \cite{driver2018truncated} is concerned with the truncated logarithm of flows in general Riemannian manifolds.
-We propose a proof for sake of completeness, and because this precise estimate is the founding principle of the new estimate, proved in the next section.
+We propose a proof for sake of completeness, and because this precise estimate is the founding principle of the new estimate, proved in the next section. {It relies on the usual arguments, used for instance in \cite{MR886816} and \cite[Proposition 4.1]{MR524203} (which states a slightly tighter estimate).}